jeff4/bionotes.github.io/_other/si-planning.md

 * Goal is shared values.
 We buy from people who believe what we believe
 * Sales objection: "It just doesn't feel right" comes from the inner limbic system.
 * If you hire someone just to do a job, they will work for the money.
 But if you hire people who believe what you believe, they will work with blood, tears, passion.

+## Examples of bootstrapped companies that moved from 1 product to others
+* Instagram started as a way to quickly share photos broadly using the low-quality cameras available in smartphones.
+Then bootstrapped into a fashion / lifestyle / personal life visual based social graph / interest graph.
+And then semi-default celebrity direct channel.
+	* Twilio started as just an API for voice and SMS.
+Now trying to evolve into "Customer Engagement Platform"
+	* Salesforce.com literally just CRM in the cloud.
+		* now basically plays in almost every enterprise application facing customers:
+			* Sales, service, marketing,e-commerce, a
+		* Amazon obviously started as books > then media > then as many retail categories as possible.
+But always been interested in other categories.
+	* Apple started as personal computer company.
+Smallish market.
+But iPod unlocked a new generation of consumers. iPhone even bigger. but always hardware differentiated by software.
+Maybe changing now with Apple Silicon, etc. And rise of services
+* Examples of pivots.
+Odio--> Twitter.
+Stewart Butterfield's video game Glitch --> Slack